developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 15/README.md

 ```

-# Assignment 2: Unit Test for getMovieInfoById
+# Assignment 2: Unit Test for getMovieInfoById.

 ```
 Follow the same patterns as the other one unit test that we wrote for getAllMovieInfos